Sockeye: a language for analyzing hardware documentation: Conclusion

 \section{Conclusion}

-We have demonstrated that \system can be used to formalize hardware reference manuals for a set of eight diverse \glspl{soc}, and that the resulting specification is useful for defining and proving the security properties that should be provided and proving whether they hold, or how they can be broken.
-In this process, we have discovered a previously unknown vulnerability on the \txone.
+We have demonstrated that \system can be used to formalize hardware reference manuals for a set of eight diverse hardware platforms.
+Using \system's analysis backends, we found documentation and hardware bugs and proved security properties for four configurations of three platforms.
+During this process, we discovered a previously unknown vulnerability on the \txone and the related OCTEON family of CPUs.

-Our approach for writing \system specifications forces us to consider forces us to consider exactly what goes on in a modern \gls{soc}, requiring us to explicitly spell out the parts that are usually left unsaid.
-This becomes especially important when modelling interactions between different hardware mechanisms that implement the same functionality: attempting to formalize the \jetson \gls{soc}, we must decide how to resolve overlaps in memory protection regions.

-Critically reading and, at times, interpreting the descriptions found in the technical reference manuals not only contributes to a formal model, but also a mental one.
-From a deeper understanding of the individual components, we start to build an intuition for insecure descriptions.
-The student who found the documentation error found in the reference manual of the \pico, for example, was puzzled when they read through the \gls{dma} security section, and harbored a suspicion that the reference manual's description couldn't possible result in a secure system, which they could formally prove using \system.